eshikasinghh/bioe131final/TrackWalkthroughs/Conservation_Scores/.ipynb_checkpoints/README-checkpoint.md

 Lets visualize them now.
 For the purpose of being able to see all our comparision data in one place, you will be loading them onto flu2018 track.

-You can choose a different year if you would like.

 In your terminal, make sure you are in the tmp folder

 ```